nedbat/watchgha/README.rst

       BRANCH is defaulted from the git repo.

     Options:
       --sha TEXT        The commit SHA to use.
 Must be a full SHA.
-      --poll INTEGER  How many seconds between refreshes.  [default: 15] --help          Show this message and exit.
+      --poll INTEGER    How many seconds between refreshes.  [default: 15] --wait-for-start  Wait for jobs to start
+      --help            Show this message and exit.

-.. [[[end]]] (checksum: e53cd24111d9a3e328f662d3b16a3196)
+.. [[[end]]] (checksum: 145e6947de009772786baa046962e235)

 Display